Leo-Malay/Cybersecurity-Quick-Notes/docs/ctf/overthewire/bandit.md

 ## Level 17

-**Goal:** There are 2 files in the homedirectory: passwords.old and passwords.new.
-The password for the next level is in passwords.new and is the only line that has been changed between passwords.old and passwords.new
+**Goal:** There are 2 files in the homedirectory: `passwords.old` and `passwords.new`.
+The password for the next level is in `passwords.new` and is the only line that has been changed between `passwords.old` and `passwords.new`

-Basically what we need to do is find the difference between both the files.
-Easy Pizy we can do ths using the `diff` commad.
+The goal here was to identify the difference between two files.
+This was straightforward—using the `diff` command, I was able to compare the files and retrieve the updated password:

 ```bash
 diff passwords.old passwords.new